SepsisShock/Silly-Tavern-Gemini/README.md

 USe Trance-Gemini-V1 (2).json, that one shouldn't cause any blocks.
+Use direct api, less filter.
+Open router probably won't work.

 KEEP STREAMING OFF OTHERWISE YOU WILL GET BLOCKS / DENIALS.